 This tool can be useful in specifying the path of a bullet or other projectile.
 Also, it can determine the direction and angle of the source or possible bullet impact sites.

 The laser caused a revolution to replace the string.
 The laser trajectory contains:

 - penetration rods

 - tripod mount

 Forensic Lab Equipment

-There are a wide range of workloads are done in the forensic laboratories including analyzing trace evidence, identifying fingerprints, DNA sample, blood and hair sample, evaluating body fluids, analyzing drugs or perilous chemicals as well as toxic substances and more.
+There is a wide range of workloads are done in the forensic laboratories including analyzing trace evidence, identifying fingerprints, DNA sample, blood, and hair sample, evaluating body fluids, analyzing drugs or perilous chemicals as well as toxic substances and more.